 Since fall of 2021 SafeGraph has been steadily growing the number of geographies in which we provide Places (points of interest) data and currently are past 200 nations (which, for those geo-nerds among you, means we’ve surpassed the 193 UN members count by also adding support for a number of sub-national administrative units and autonomous regions).

-Places will always be the foundation for our other datasets, such as Spend and Patterns, which append additional columns of information to each row (location) for further context.
+Places will always be the foundation for our other datasets, such as Spend, which append additional columns of information to each row (location) for further context.
 But we also recognize that organizations need to contextualize these points by adding in their associated geometries reflecting the surface area of particular places.
 That’s why we have prioritized expanding our Geometry datasets worldwide, including unique categories of places that are relevant for our customers.
 Above all, one category of locations has been requested more than others: ports.

 By intersecting existing mobility data with these POIs and polygons, customers will be able to ask macroeconomic questions around the overall state of trade in a given region(s) or drill down to specific ports and make comparisons of relative performance.
 With the addition of a wkt_area_sq_meters column analysts can also explore relationships between the size of ports and their import/export volumes.

 Beyond direct analysis of the ports themselves, this large addition to SafeGraph’s offering only strengthens the existing opportunities for site selection analyses by allowing for customers to examine which POIs are (or are not) concentrated around ports and consider the business ramifications of their presence.
 Understanding the types of POIs that thrive or flounder (maritime pun #2) in the vicinity of ports will inform the uncovering of potential gaps and opportunities in their respective markets.